iskenyildiz/BLOG/Proxy.md

 ## Load Balancing Methods

-The round robin method, the load balancing default cycles through a list of servers in sequential order.
+- The Round Robin method, the load balancing default cycles through a list of servers in sequential order.

-Leastconn method  selects the server with the least number of connections.
+- Leastconn method  selects the server with the least number of connections.
 Not recommended for longer sessions.